 - a single northbound right turn lane through the roundabout to Glenella Road

 - a northbound bypass lane on the Princes Highway

-- a single lane entry and exit to and from Glenella Road.
+- a single lane entry to Glenella Road

 - a sealed two-lane road (one lane in each direction) between the new roundabout on the Princes Highway and Heron Road

 - changes to the intersection at Glenella Road and The Ridge Road, including a widened shoulder for passing vehicles.